kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 :----|:---------
 LED display is blank|Check the LCD and `Power` blinkenlight for evidence of power.
 Ensure the PowerCon mains power connector has been twisted clockwise to engage.
 If the LCD is active but nothing appears on the LED display, this is probably a hardware fault.
 LED displays `i2cEr`, LCD blank or corrupt|Internal problem with the clock electronics.
 Try pressing 'reboot' or cycling power.
 If it persists, it may be a hardware fault.
 Time and temperature displayed but not race time during race|Check the race is running.
 Check the display on the back of the clock and confirm that it has a WiFi connection to the `BHPC_Timing` SSID (as broadcast by the wireless router in the flightcase with the tag reader).
 The `WiFi` LED should illuminate steadily to indicate a connection.
-If it fails to connect, check the router is operating, and perhaps move the clock closer to the router.
+If it fails to connect, check the router is operating and that its 2.4G WiFi LED is lit.
+Perhaps move the clock closer to the router.
 WiFi connected, but still no race time|If the `WebSock` LED does not light, the clock's connection to the CrossMgr PC may be misconfigured.
 Check the clock documentation for more information.
 Incorrect time of day|This should resolve itself automatically within a couple of minutes of connecting to the laptop and/or GPS time source via the wireless network.
 The clock has its own battery-backed real-time clock; if this happens repeatedly the battery may need replacing.
 Incorrect race time|This should only happen if the network connection has been lost during a race, and even then it should only drift by a matter of seconds.
 Check the wireless router and try rebooting the clock or cycling power to re-establish the connection.
 Otherwise, something may have gone hideously wrong with CrossMgr, and you have bigger issues.